URL Encoder & Decoder

 encodeURI: Encodes entire URL (doesn't encode ://?#=)

-encodeURIComponent: Encodes parameter values (encodes all special
+encodeURIComponent: Encodes parameter values (encodes all special characters)

 This tool uses the safer encodeURIComponent.